Do men and women advisors get paid equally for doing the same work?

-But we’d like to say that, no, that’s not the case, and that the findings in the study are absolutely incorrect.
+But we’d like to say that, no, that’s not the case — and based on our personal experiences as women in the industry, we assert that the findings in the study are absolutely incorrect.

 Derek T. Tharp, one of the study’s authors, says that “unequal pay for equal work” is not a major contributor to the gender pay gap among financial planners.